 Provides multiple information formats to a selective interrogation.
 Each aircraft is assigned a fixed 24-bit address.

 Example.
 The G450 Aircraft Operating Manual mentions the Mode S code in §2B-21-00, page 33, saying it can be found on the MCDU DLK (AOC) STATUS page 3, but that does not appear to be true.
 I have found the code on the CMS, page 17.
 (I erased our code from the photo.)

 The code is simply a hexadecimal conversion from your registration.

 [Aeronautical Information Manual, ¶4-1-17.g.]
 Transponder Operation Under Visual Flight Rules (VFR): Unless otherwise instructed by an ATC facility, adjust transponder to reply on Mode 3/A Code 1200 regardless of altitude.

-There may be other examples, but for at least in the U.S. and in Canada below 12,500 feet, squawk 1200 when VFR.
+There may be other examples, but for at least in the U.S., squawk 1200 when VFR.

 a) operate the transponder and select Mode A codes as directed by the ATC unit with which contact is being made; or

 b) operate the transponder on Mode A codes as prescribed on the basis of regional air navigation agreements; or

 c) in the absence of any ATC directions or regional air navigation agreements, operate the transponder on Mode A Code 2000.